Transport in Japan: Maritime

-There are some 994 ports in Japan as of April 2014.
+There are 994 ports in Japan as of April 2014.
 There are overlapping classifications of these ports, some of which are multi-purpose, e.g. cargo, passenger, naval, and fishery.
 The five designated "super" container ports are Yokkaichi, Yokohama, Nagoya, Kobe, and Osaka.
 23 are designated major/international, 125 designated as important, while there are also purely fisherman ports.

 The twenty-three major seaports designated as special, important ports by the Ministry of Land, Infrastructure, Transport and Tourism: Chiba, Fushiki/Toyama, Himeji, Hiroshima, Kawasaki, Kitakyushu, Kobe, Kudamatsu, Muroran, Nagoya, Niigata, Osaka, Sakai/Senpoku, Sendai/Shiogama, Shimizu, Shimonoseki, Tokyo, Tomakomai, Wakayama, Yokkaichi, and Yokohama.